d4tum/seaweed/README.md

-# SynthEtic Australian WEathEr Data Generator - seaweed
+# seaweed - SynthEtic Australian WEathEr Data Generator
-Seaweed is an R package that generates synthetic Australian weather data.
+Seaweed is an R package that generates plausible and 'semi-realistic' synthetic weather data.
 Seaweed approximates monthly weather conditions at ten of Australia's most well known locations.
-Weather conditions, as labels, are estimated through probabilistic Markov Chains learnt from historical patterns.
-Temperature, pressure and humidity are estimated through a random sampling of  monthly probability density functions derived from the historical measurements at each location.
+Weather conditions are estimated through Markov Chain models learnt from sequences within historical data.
+Temperature, pressure and humidity are estimated through the random sampling of a statistical model of the probable ranges for monthly weather condition's at each location.

 ## Installation
 Seaweed was developed using R version 3.3.1 (2016-06-21) -- "Bug in Your Hair" on an x86_64 Mac running OS X El Capitan Version 10.11.6.
 The seaweed algorithm was built with the following packages: